giftos1/programming-guide/Pseudocode-Guide.md

 ### File input

-    open "info.txt" as fileIn for reading
+    open "info.txt" as file_in for reading
-    get name from fileIn
+    get name from file_in
-    get age from fileIn
+    get age from file_in
-    close fileIn
+    close file_in

 ### File output

-    open "stats.dat" as fileOut for writing
+    open "stats.dat" as file_out for writing
     for each datum in data
-        write datum to fileOut
+        write datum to file_out
-        write newline to fileOut
+        write newline to file_out
-    close fileOut
+    close file_out

 ### Exception handling